-Values Academy operates two independent special schools, one in Birmingham and one in Nuneaton.
+Values Academy operates two independent special schools, one in Birmingham and the other in Nuneaton.
 It is a company limited by guarantee and an independent charity (number 1131991) which provides an alternative to mainstream education for young people aged 11-19 who are at risk of social exclusion due to a co-morbidity of disorders or social, emotional and behavioural difficulties.